hiway/python-zentropi/README.rst

     ⚡ ︎ @shell: 'shell-ready'
     〉

-We can type any message at the prompt `〉` and the shell agent will broadcast it for us.
-Go ahead and type "hello", followed by ENTER.
+We can type any message at the prompt ``〉`` and the shell agent will broadcast it for us.
+Go ahead and type ``hello``, followed by ENTER.

 ::